nadult/FreeFT/readme.md

 ## License

-The code if freely available, but if you want to use it, commercially or not, please contact the author.
+The code if freely available but if you want to use it, commercially or not, please contact the author (e-mail: nadult (at) fastmail.fm).

 ## Screenshots